jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-It is here that all the common behaviour sits.
+And PerformanceCalculator is here that all the common behaviour sits.

 :::